 reported access point (AP): An AP that is described in an element such as a Neighbor Report element or a

-Reduced Neighbor Report element.
+Reduced Neighbor Report element or Multi-Link element.

 reporting access point (AP): An AP that is transmitting an element, such as a Neighbor Report element or

-a Reduced Neighbor Report element, describing a reported AP.
+a Reduced Neighbor Report element or Multi-Link element, describing a reported AP.

+reported station (STA): An AP STA or a non-AP STA that is described in an element such as a Basic variant Multi-Link element

+reporting station (STA): An AP STA or a non-AP STA that is transmitting an element, such as a Basic variant Multi-Link element, describing a reported STA